 You might want to also read our article recommended a private scan during the Covid-19 outbreak.

 How to choose a private ultrasound clinic?

-There are so many ultrasound clinics in London offering scans and mainly private ultrasounds that makes it very difficult to choose the best.
+There are so many ultrasound clinics in London offering scans that make it very difficult to choose the best.

-What should you look for when you choosing an ultrasound clinic?
+What should you look for when you are choosing an ultrasound clinic?

 - Care Quality Commission registration

 - Independent reviews to find out what users think about the service they received.